Matthew T Grant

 taylor-swift-new-york-times-photos“Can’t you see that I’m the one who understands you?”

-When my oldest son was 3 or maybe 4, he picked up copy of Jacques Lacan’s Four Fundamental Concepts of Psychoanalysis, opened it and, looking intently at the pages (he could not read at the time), started shouting, “I knew it!
+When my oldest son was 3 or maybe 4, he picked up a copy of Jacques Lacan’s Four Fundamental Concepts of Psychoanalysis, opened it and, looking intently at the pages (he could not read at the time), started shouting, “I knew it!
 I knew it!”
 This perfectly illustrates my own relationship to the work of this seductively abstruse thinker.

-One thesis of the aforementioned, well-worn paperback is that the gaze is an object of desire.
+One thesis of the aforementioned well-worn paperback is that the gaze is an object of desire.
 We want to be seen.
 This yearning is rooted in us at an existential level and finds expression throughout our culture.
 Why else, I ask you, would spiritual union, intimacy, and intense personal commitment be expressed simply as, “I see you,” in the film Avatar?

 Of course, the idea that people seek out “the gaze of the other” doesn’t really sound that profound considering that everywhere we look advertisements abound promising methods to improve our appearance in order to make ourselves more attractive.
 For his part, Lacan makes his idea stranger than obvious by insisting that the gaze is an actual object (captured, for example, in Holbein’s anamorphotic skull), and not just the fact that someone casts a longing glance our way.